 We welcome every opportunity to expand the children's view of our world as a place rich in many cultures, races, religions, and customs.
 BioKids is open to all staff and families, regardless of ethnicity, religion, sexual orientation, and University of Utah affiliation.
 We work to provide an inclusive early childhood environment for all people.
 Diversity extends to family structure as well; not all families are nuclear families in their composition.
 We are committed to the philosophy of treating all situations equally and without bias.
-BioKids is a secular environment; therefore, religious holidays are covered as broadly as possible.
+BioKids supports religious beliefs and affiliations, including holidays, as broadly as possible.
 We encourage you to share your family's beliefs with our staff.
-We make every attempt to be aware of and respectful towards all individuals.